When nothing changes

 - A context within which the desired outcome has significance for the perceiver.

 8. While the distinction between a desired outcome and a remedy often coincides with the NLP metaprogram distinction of 'towards goals' and 'away from problems' and the NLP well-formedness distinction of 'stated in the positive' and 'stated in the negative' it is not identical to either.
 For example "I want to find my lost self" would be regarded as towards a goal and stated in the positive, while in the PRO model it is classified as a remedy to a problem.
+A closer fit is with the Solution Focus ideas of Preferred Future and Negative Outcome, see: Solution Focus Through a Clean Lens.

 9. A key feature of the PRO model, particularly useful when it is being